Want to learn how to get started with programming, or want to learn a new language? My tip: build a shopping list.

 - amount

 As you can see, you have a small and simple data model, which still offers a bit of practice material in terms of relationships.
-You can later expand the data model to add more functionality; we will get back to that.
+The data model can easily be expanded to add more functionality; we'll get back to that later.

-Both data models work when you're just going to build a shopping list.
-I recommend using the latter data model, as it allows you to add new features later.
+While both data models work when you're just going to build a shopping list, I recommend using the latter, because it allows you to add new features later.

 Getting started